View Upcoming Events

 Introduction to Vertical Development

 Vertical development differs from our traditional notions of leadership development, which emphasize a form of development called “horizontal development.”
-Horizontal development involves helping leaders develop new knowledge and skills.
-Ninety-five percent of all development efforts are primarily horizontal development.
+Horizontal development involves helping leaders develop new knowledge and skills; 95% of all development efforts are primarily horizontal development.
 Think about your college classes.
 Almost all were focused on helping you gain new knowledge and skills.
 These were beneficial because they broadened your functionality.
 But, just because you may have learned how to balance a budget sheet in your accounting class, that knowledge and skill did not improve your ability to navigate the stress and pressure of college life.
 If you want to improve your ability to navigate the stress and pressure of college life, you need vertical development.
-Vertical development involves helping leaders upgrade their internal operating systems such that they can navigate their world with greater cognitive and emotional sophistication.
+Vertical development involves helping leaders upgrade their internal operating systems to navigate their world with greater cognitive and emotional sophistication.

 Where Vertical Development Comes From

 The field of developmental psychology has long been interested in how humans develop.
-From the 1880s until the 1960s, the primary focus had been on children and how they develop.
-Psychologists discovered that as children grow from infancy to adulthood, they pass through different developmental stages or milestones.
-And, they do so rather automatically.
+From the 1880s until the 1960s, the primary focus was on children and their development.
+Psychologists discovered that as children grow from infancy to adulthood, they pass through different developmental stages or milestones – and they do so rather automatically.
 Their development is a function of their age.

 • Do adults develop?